adilkoondhar/dice-game-clone/README.md

 # dice-game-clone
-A javascript practice project, clone of dice game.
+This is a JavaScript practice project, a clone of a dice game.

------How to play-----
+How to Play:

-Refresh the page to play, by refreshing it'll generate random dice.
+Simply refresh the page to start playing; each refresh generates a random dice roll.
+The player with the highest dice number wins.